opendata-mvcr/sparql-faceter-dbpedia-demo/README.md

 # SPARQL Faceter for Semantic Government Vocabulary

-The project is based on the [SPARQL Faceter](https://github.com/SemanticComputing/angular-semantic-faceted-search) demo using DBpedia.
+The project is based on the [SPARQL Faceter](https://github.com/SemanticComputing/angular-semantic-faceted-search) and is a modification of this [demo application](https://github.com/SemanticComputing/sparql-faceter-dbpedia-demo)

 # Installation